RickyWang1020/Reinjection_Analysis/Read_Excel_Ver/README.md

-# Reinjection Analysis (Reading from Excel Version)
+# Reinjection Analysis (Reading from CSV Version)

 ## About

-This version of Reinjection Analysis Program can read data from Excel files and generate plots with mean and standard deviation statistics.
+This version of Reinjection Analysis Program can read data from CSV files and generate plots with mean and standard deviation statistics.

 Demo figures can be accessed in the `Demo_fig` folder inside this directory.